 As for (1) vs (2), it’s not really an issue of JavaScript at all.
 The main question is, do you want to build something that runs in a browser?
 If you’re building a web app, you’ll have to use the sandboxed APIs (and probably JavaScript).
 If you don’t care about the runtime, yeah, you can use Node or Bun or Deno (or use another language altogether).

-DJBunnies | 5 hours ago
+DJBunnies | a month ago

-watermelon0 | 2 hours ago
+watermelon0 | a month ago

 0) JavaScript must be abolished from the browser

-pwdisswordfishy | an hour ago
+pwdisswordfishy | a month ago

 Gnome Shell and Firefox/SeaMonkey/Mozilla Application Suite/Netscape 6+ (and Zotero[1]) are implemented on top of SpiderMonkey.